 Whole Foods has made Mackey a wealthy man.
 He owns roughly thirty million dollars in stock—less than one per cent of the company—and has sold millions more over the years.
 Still, he flies commercial and drives a Honda Civic hybrid.
-He has houses in Boulder and Austin, and a seven-hundred-and-twenty-acre non-working ranch an hour outside of town, where he and Deborah spend many weekend.
+He has houses in Boulder and Austin, and a seven-hundred-and-twenty-acre non-working ranch an hour outside of town, where he and Deborah spend many weekends.

 Whole Foods routinely ranks high on those lists of companies that are the best to work for.
 This view is not shared by unions, which have complained that Mackey prevents unionization among his employees, notably at a store in Madison, Wisconsin, where team members had voted to unionize.
 Unions have picketed store openings and, as activist investors in Whole Foods stock, have called for Mackey’s firing.
 In the early eighties, Mackey told a reporter, “The union is like having herpes.
 It doesn’t kill you, but it’s unpleasant and inconvenient, and it stops a lot of people from becoming your lover.”
 (That quote, to Mackey’s dismay, won’t go away, either.)

-- He told me, “If I could, I would wave a magic wand so that Americans ate better, because the diseases that are killing us—heart disease, cancer, diabetes, multiple sclerosis, Alzheimer’s—these diseases have a high correlation with diet.
+- He told me, “If I could, I would wave a magic wand so that Americans ate better because the diseases that are killing us—heart disease, cancer, diabetes, multiple sclerosis, Alzheimer’s—these diseases have a high correlation with diet.
 And that is something that most people do not understand.”

 - Mackey is, by all accounts, fiercely competitive.
 Years ago, the traditional executive-retreat volleyball games had to be scrapped, owing to Mackey’s intensity and his ill-disguised scorn for less capable teammates.
 (Mackey says that he simply got too old for volleyball.)